Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

-Recall that an OP refers to a value of a desired metric measured at a fixed value of a second metric.
-The following OP-based measures are used in reporting: (1) Excess, Deficit, Bandwidth at a fixed Missrate, averaged over $\mbox{Missrate} = \{0.1, 0.05, 0.01\}$, and (2) Minimum Excess-Deficit cost, where $\mbox{cost}=\frac{1}{2}(\mbox{Excess} + \mbox{Deficit})$ with the minimum over all scales.
+\paragraph{Metrics Used in Reporting} Recall that an OP refers to a value of a desired metric measured at a fixed value of a second metric.
+The following OP-based measures are used in reporting: (1) Excess, Deficit, Bandwidth at a fixed Missrate, averaged over $\mbox{Missrate} = \{0.1, 0.05, 0.01\}$, and (2) Minimum Excess-Deficit cost, where $\mbox{cost}=\frac{1}{2}(\mbox{Excess} + \mbox{Deficit})$ with the minimum found over all calibrations (OPs).

-As alluded to in Section \ref{Sec:NaiveBaselines}, for each system and measure, $m_s$, the symmetric constant-band baseline, $m_{fixed}$, is also created and the relative percent gain with respect to this reference calculated: $gain_s=100\times\frac{m_{fixed}-m_{s}}{m_{fixed}}\%$.
-As the main measure for symmetric results we choose the average of Excess and Deficit over the above-listed Missrate range, and the minimum cost.
-When reporting asymmetric results we also give the Bandwidth average over same Missrate range.